nishantcop/CarND-MPC-Project/README.md

 * Simulator.
 You can download these from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).
 * Not a dependency but read the [DATA.md](./DATA.md) for a description of the data sent back from the simulator.

+NOTE: Additionally, I've also confiigured this project to build using `Visual Studio` on Windows platform with `uWebSockets` using instructions listed [here](http://www.codza.com/blog/udacity-uws-in-visualstudio)

 ## Basic Build Instructions